 She shows me a silhouette painting of a cat her family used to own until it died.

 She notes that her second child Kieran was a big fan of the painting and kept it in his room until he eventually left the house to live on his own.

 She has a painting of herself from a picture during a trip.

 The big problem for Ruth is getting her paintings sold and when I asked her how much her most expensive painting was she said 90 euros which were done during her time with Barbara.

 A few days before meeting her, Ruth had sold a landscape painting to her sister for 60 euros which are small compared to what her peers who are in the business are making.

 “She (Ruth’s sister) wanted to get her friend a gift and her husband suggested talking to me to sell her one of my paintings.”

 On how she intends selling, Ruth details how she and five of her friends meet up once a week in each other’s houses to paint and discuss their business.

 “We just meet in a different person’s house each week and just discuss what we want to do and how we can best sell our works however its nothing to serious now”.

 “I think I would just create a website and ask Grianne (her last child and only daughter) to help me create it.
-She is rather good at those things”, was what Ruth said when I suggested creating a website and using her social media pages to promote her work.
+She is rather good at those things”, was what Ruth said when I suggested creating a website with help from custom WordPress development experts and using her social media pages to promote her work.